elastic/rally/docs/race.rst

 * It ran the actual benchmark
 * And finally it reported the results

-If you are curious about the operations that Rally has run, please inspect the `geopoint track specification <https://github.com/elastic/rally-tracks/blob/5/geopoint/track.json>`_ or start to :doc:`write your own tracks </adding_tracks>`.
+If you are curious about the operations that Rally has run, inspect the `geopoint track specification <https://github.com/elastic/rally-tracks/blob/5/geopoint/track.json>`_ or start to :doc:`write your own tracks </adding_tracks>`.
 You can also configure Rally to :doc:`store all data samples in Elasticsearch </configuration>` so you can analyze the results with Kibana.
 Finally, you may want to :doc:`change the Elasticsearch configuration </car>`.